The original version of this piece appeared as a Forbes post.

 Finally, keep in mind that Gen Z appreciates brands that align with their philanthropic beliefs and values.
 Campaigns that recognize and acknowledge their values and identities can foster a deeper connection.

 Marketers looking to secure loyal Gen Z customers should consider building exclusive offers specifically for this segment.
-This technique is proven to boost acquisition, customer lifetime value, and engagement, and with SheerID’s Identity Marketing Platform, you can ensure your offer remains truly exclusive for students.
+This technique is proven to boost acquisition, customer lifetime value, and engagement, and with SheerID’s Verification Platform, you can ensure your offer remains truly exclusive for students.